Kong/deck/README.md

 ## Roadmap

-- Admin API authentication
-  Support providing credentials to authenticate decK against Admin API.
+- Tag entities in Kong for distributed config management.
 - Default attributes
   Support filling in defaults for entities and configs of plugins for cases when the config file doesn't contain the attribute.
-- Tag entities in Kong for distributed config management.
-- Add support for Consumers and custom entities in Kong.
-- Support to skip sync entities like consumers.
 - Complete end to end integration tests with Kong.
+- Add support for credentials in Kong
 - Certificate encryption
   Support in decK to fetch certificate from Vault or a cloud secret storage and then sync it to Kong.